senior couple

 Dementia is a complex condition that progresses through distinct stages, each presenting its own set of challenges and considerations for caregivers and loved ones.
 Recognizing the stage of dementia a person is in is crucial for providing appropriate care and support tailored to their needs.

-In this blog post, we’ll explore how to identify the stages of dementia and navigate this journey with compassion and understanding.
+How to identify the stages of dementia and come at it with compassion and understanding.

 1. Early Stage – In the early stage of dementia, individuals may experience subtle changes in cognitive function and memory.
 They may have difficulty recalling recent events or names but are still able to perform daily tasks independently.
 Symptoms may be mild and easily overlooked, making early detection challenging.
 Signs such as forgetfulness, repetitive questioning, and difficulty finding words may indicate the onset of dementia.